apache/arrow-site/_posts/2025-10-17-introducing-arrow-avro.md

 {% endcomment %}
 -->

 `arrow-avro` is a Rust crate that reads and writes Avro data directly as Arrow `RecordBatch`es.
-It supports Avro Object Container Files (OCF), Single‑Object Encoding, and the Confluent Schema Registry wire format, with projection/evolution, tunable batch sizing, and an optional `StringViewArray` for faster strings.
+It supports Avro Object Container Files (OCF), Single‑Object Encoding, and the Confluent Schema Registry wire format, with projection/evolution, tunable batch sizing, and optional `StringViewArray` support for faster strings.
 Its vectorized design reduces copies and cache misses, making both batch (files) and streaming (Kafka) pipelines simpler and faster.

 ## Motivation